seokhh10/Payroll/README.md

 ## Features

--[Add Employees:] Users can enter employee data including first name, last name, and salary.
+*Add Employees: Users can enter employee data including first name, last name, and salary.
 Multiple employees can be added at once.
--[Display Average Salary:] The system calculates and displays the average salary of all entered employees.
+*Display Average Salary: The system calculates and displays the average salary of all entered employees.
--[Select Random Employee:] Users can select a random employee from the entered data.
+*Select Random Employee: Users can select a random employee from the entered data.

 ## Images Web Application

-The following images show the web application's:
+The following images show the web application:

 ![Employee payroll tracker.](./Assets/03-javascript-homework-demo.gif)